Māori history: Treaty of Waitangi with the British Crown (1840)

+Before 1840, New Zealand was not formally part of the empire and was therefore beyond the reaches of British law.
+In 1839, with ongoing stories of increasing lawlessness and uncontrolled land speculation by British subjects reaching London, the government finally decided to intervene.
+On 6 May 1839, it expanded the New South Wales colony to include New Zealand and it dispatched the Royal Navy captain, William Hobson, with instructions to establish sovereignty over all or part of New Zealand after negotiation with Māori, and to set up a colony.
+On 6 February 1840, Hobson signed the Treaty of Waitangi with many North Island chiefs at Waitangi.
+Most other chiefs from around New Zealand signed the treaty during 1840: some chiefs refused to sign.
+In May 1840, Hobson established British sovereignty, in two declarations.
+First, over the North Island based on cession and second, over the South Island, based on its being terra nullius.
+Hobson then became the colony's first governor.

+The Treaty gave Māori the rights of British subjects and guaranteed Māori property rights and tribal autonomy, in return for accepting British sovereignty.
 Considerable dispute continues over aspects of the Treaty of Waitangi.
 The original treaty was written mainly by James Busby and translated into Māori by Henry Williams, who was moderately proficient in Māori, and his son William, who was more skilled.
-They were handicapped by their imperfect Māori and the lack of exactly similar words in Māori, as well as by deep differences among the peoples on concepts of property rights and sovereignty.
 At Waitangi, the chiefs signed the Māori translation.

 Land disputes and conflict

 Despite conflicting interpretations of the provisions of the Treaty of Waitangi, relations between Māori and Europeans during the early colonial period were largely peaceful.
 Many Māori groups set up substantial businesses, supplying food and other products for domestic and overseas markets.
 Some of the early European settlers learned the Māori language and recorded Māori mythology, including George Grey, Governor of New Zealand from 1845 to 1855 and 1861–1868.

 However, rising tensions over disputed land purchases and attempts by Māori in the Waikato to establish what some saw as a rival to the British system of royalty – viz. the Māori King Movement (Kīngitanga) – led to the New Zealand wars in the 1860s.
-These conflicts started when rebel Māori attacked isolated settlers in Taranaki but were fought mainly between Crown troops – from both Britain and new regiments raised in Australia, aided by settlers and some allied Māori (known as kupapa) – and numerous Māori groups opposed to the disputed land sales, including some Waikato Māori.
+These conflicts started when rebel Māori attacked isolated settlers in Taranaki but were fought mainly between Crown troops – from both Britain and new regiments raised in Australia, aided by settlers and some allied Māori (known as kūpapa) – and numerous Māori groups opposed to the disputed land sales, including some Waikato Māori.

 While these conflicts resulted in few Māori (compared to the earlier Musket wars) or European deaths, the colonial government confiscated tracts of tribal land as punishment for what were called rebellions.
 In some cases the government confiscated land from tribes that had taken no part in the war, although this was almost immediately returned.
 Some of the confiscated land was returned to both kupapa and "rebel" Māori.
 Several minor conflicts also arose after the wars, including the incident at Parihaka in 1881 and the Dog Tax War from 1897 to 1898.